 As doctors, our overriding concern is that those cases most in need of our attention are seen as soon as possible with less medically urgent (not urgent in terms of convenience!) problems waiting to a later time.

 Please remember that it is not always necessary to see a GP.
 A Practice Nurse or a Health Care Assistant, or another service such as an Optician or Community Pharmacy, may be more appropriate and for this reason our receptionists have been trained to cover a more diverse role as Care Navigators.
 This is a role that is being introduced in ALL practices across Heywood, Middleton and Rochdale.

 The purpose of this role is to shorten the time it takes to connect patients with the most appropriate person to meet their needs.
 The receptionists have a number of alternative types of appointments available to them, and they need to offer you the most appropriate appointment to deal with your problem.
 The most appropriate appointment may be with your GP in surgery or via telephone, or perhaps with another member of the practice team.

 If you are given an appointment for an initial telephone discussion with the doctor, they will assess your needs and urgency.
 If they decide you need to be seen for examination, they will give you an appointment for this.
 Some of these appointments are available online.
 Click here to book one.
 Please refer to our privacy notice below when using this service.

-In the future, as funding and technology becomes available, we will be bringing in other means for this initial consultation to take place, such as video calling and apps where you can enter your symptoms to create structured messages for us, so we can get an idea of the nature of your query before we contact you to discuss the best course of action with you.
+Government funding is also now available for us to bring in other means for this initial consultation to take place, such as video calling and apps where you can enter your symptoms to create structured messages for us, so we can get an idea of the nature of your query before we contact you to discuss the best course of action with you.
 Please see our online services page for details.
 These services are available throughout the day, so there is no need for the awful queues at reception in the mornings!

 At times of peak demand, we may need to direct you to one of our GP led clinics at Rochdale Urgent Care Centre.